camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

 }
 ```

-Also in the case of BPMN diagrams, we add selected diagram metrics:
+Also in the case of BPMN diagrams, the event payload may include further diagram metrics:

 ```json
 {